microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/gettingStarted.md

 helm delete microclimate --purge
 ```

-The [Helm chart README](https://github.ibm.com/dev-ex/microclimate/blob/master/chart/microclimate/README.md) provides further information on using persistence storage and other for more configuration options.
-For build instructions and running with a local build of the Microclimate docker images see: [Microclimate-Development](https://github.ibm.com/dev-ex/microclimate/wiki/Microclimate-Development)
+For information on using persistence storage and other configuration options see [Persistent storage in ICP](./persistent) and the [Helm chart README](./helmchart).
+For development build instructions and running with a local build of the Microclimate docker images see [Microclimate-Development](./microclimatedev).